Get matched with vetted scholarships and enter our

 Maximizing your financial aid

-If your parents have a large discrepancy in income, your custodial parent can make a huge difference in your EFC.
+If your parents have a large discrepancy in income, your custodial parent can make a huge difference in your SAI.
 You may want to strategize who you live with before you fill out the FAFSA to maximize your aid.
-If you live with your parent with a lower income for the majority of the year, you will receive more aid.
+If you live with the parent with a lower income for the majority of the year, you may receive more aid.

-However, you should remember that the FAFSA is not the only determinant of financial aid.
+FAFSA will determine your eligibility for federal aid programs like the Pell Grant or Federal SEOG; however, remember that the FAFSA is not the only determinant of financial aid.
 Many schools utilize the CSS Profile to determine institutional aid.
-The CSS Profile takes into account both parents’ finances regardless of residency.
-So your FAFSA may only determine your eligibility for federal programs like the Pell Grant or Federal SEOG.
+The CSS Profile takes into account both parents’ finances regardless of who you lived with longer in the past year.

 See also: CSS Profile vs. FAFSA: What you need to know